vuejs/vue-cli/docs/guide/deployment.md

 To add your domain to your project, navigate to your [Project](https://vercel.com/docs/platform/projects) from the Vercel Dashboard.
 Once you have selected your project, click on the "Settings" tab, then select the **Domains** menu item.
 From your projects **Domain** page, enter the domain you wish to add to your project.

-Once the domain as been added, you will be presented with different methods for configuring it.
+Once the domain has been added, you will be presented with different methods for configuring it.

 #### Deploying a fresh Vue project